 The Notes have not been approved for public sale in any jurisdiction outside of the United States.
 There has been no registration or filing as to the Notes with any regulatory, securities, banking, or local authority outside of the United States and no action has been taken by BofA Finance, BAC, BofAS or any other affiliate of BAC, or by UBS or any of its affiliates, to offer the Notes in any jurisdiction other than the United States.
 As such, these Notes are made available to investors outside of the United States only in jurisdictions where it is lawful to make such offer or sale and only under circumstances that will result in compliance with applicable laws and regulations, including private placement requirements.

-Further, no offer or sale of the Notes is being made to residents of:
+Further, no offer or sale of the securities is permitted with regards to the following jurisdictions: